 - General Statement of Purpose guidelines (NOTE: While these are helpful places to start, above all else, ask your academic and/or professional mentors to review your statement with you)

-- Graduate school in humanities statement of purpose: This and this
+- Graduate school in humanities statement of purpose: This

 - General memo